opensearch-project/documentation-website/_ml-commons-plugin/api/memory-apis/create-memory.md

 **Introduced 2.12**
 {: .label .label-purple }

-Creates or updates a conversational memory for [conversational search]({{site.url}}{{site.baseurl}}/search-plugins/conversational-search/).
-A memory keeps conversation history for the current conversation.
+Use this API to create or update a conversational memory for [conversational search]({{site.url}}{{site.baseurl}}/search-plugins/conversational-search/).
+A memory stores conversation history for the current conversation.

-Once a memory is created, provide its `memory_id` to other APIs.
+Once a memory is created, you'll provide its `memory_id` to other APIs.

 The POST method creates a new memory.
 The PUT method updates an existing memory.